MB-Development2022/mb-treybakery/README.md

 # mb-trey
 This is a script made for the Trey Bakery MLO.
 It offers a easy config with many presets already in place.
 It has tiered systems to baking and creating different goodies to serve.
-Also has Configurable options for jim-shops and swappable progressbars.
+Everything is configurable threw the config!

+Massive shoutout to [Snipe](https://github.com/pushkart2) for the tips, they helped alot with the new improvements!

--- Add this below to qb-core > shared > jobs.lua
+-- Add this to qb-core > shared > jobs.lua

 	["trey"] = {
 		label = "trey",